 Accommodation Review Committee community representative Tom Roes tells Casey Lessard that Zurich Public School should stay open.
 And that Hensall and Usborne should, too.
 Will the school board listen?

 Recognizing declining enrolment in area schools, Avon-Maitland District School Board is currently reviewing the need to close schools, including Usborne Public School near Exeter, and Zurich and Hensall Public Schools.
 To make such a decision, the board is required to collect public input through an Accommodation Review Committee, or ARC.
 Tom Roes, who home-schools his children, is the community representative for Zurich Public School, which is being considered for closure.
 The committee also consists of the parents’ council chair, and a representative of Bluewater and South Huron municipal councils.
 A meeting scheduled for December 10 would have been the second in the ARC process, but it is now scheduled for January 7 at Usborne Public School.
 A further meeting is January 14 at Stephen Central Public School.

 As told to Casey Lessard

 It bothers me that, ultimately, we have no power in this decision.
 The board has the decision making power over the schools.
 We can only make suggestions.
 The Community School Alliance has been fighting with the ministry for a few years now trying to get them to call for a moratorium on closing schools where the closure is in dispute (such as is the case here).
 The minister refuses to do that.
 According to the policy that rules the ARCs, the highest priority is supposed to be the value of the school to the students.
 If you look at what they’re doing, the highest value is clearly the bottom line.
 Avon Maitland is running a balanced budget, so that shouldn’t be a factor.
 There’s a lot of skepticism that the board has already made their decision and this is a rubber stamp process they have to go through.
 There’s some evidence to support this.
 The ARC they did last year, they did five meetings to review one school, and they’re asking us to do the same type of review for five schools in the same number of meetings.
 Some other boards, including Simcoe and Peel, did ARCs reviewing four to six schools and had up to 26 meetings.

+What do you think?
 To have your say, Roes recommends you attend one of the meetings, write your MPP or school trustee, or tell the trustee what you think by talking with your votes.